-Rural Transport Needs
+6.2 Rural Transport Needs

-As well as responses from the consultation noting an underrepresentation of rural transport needs in the Local Transport Plan, the Strategic Environmental Assessment also recommended the need for a rural transport strategy.
-The County Council currently hold a Rural Transport Strategy which was adopted in 2012 however; this is not included in the proposed list of Local Transport Plan 4 daughter documents.
-It is recommended that an update or a new Rural Transport Strategy is developed given the prominence currently placed on urban transport and given the loss of public transport in rural areas which creates the potential for isolation especially of the elderly.
+As well as responses from the consultation noting an underrepresentation of rural transport needs in the Local Transport Plan 4, the Strategic Environmental Assessment also recommended the need for a rural transport strategy.
+The County Council currently holds a Rural Transport Strategy which was adopted in 2012; however, this is not included in the proposed list of Local Transport Plan 4 supporting documents.
+An update or a new Rural Transport Strategy will be developed given the prominence currently placed on urban transport and given the loss of public transport in rural areas which creates the potential for isolation especially of the elderly.

-Electric Vehicles
+6.3 Electric Vehicles

 Responses to the consultation raised questions on technical issues regarding electric vehicles and the requirement for more explanation, context and what the practical implications might be.
-Given the current importance placed on electric vehicles it is recommended that a technical report is produced with consideration following this for an electric vehicle strategy.
+Given the current importance placed on electric vehicles a technical report will be produced, with consideration following this for an electric vehicle strategy once public demand and technological trends are better known.

-6.2 The consultation raised a number of requests for expanding the list of Sustainable Travel Towns, as set out in the table below.
+6.4 The consultation raised a number of requests for proposed Sustainable Travel Towns (STT) which would have expanded the current list of Sustainable Travel Towns.